Leviticus 19:1 – 20:27

 Keep my Shabbat and respect my sanctuary (temple.)
 I am HaShem.

 Do not turn to mediums, or seek out oracles.
 They will make you unclean.
 I am HaShem your G-d.
 (This commandment has to do with any attempt to find out the future.)v

 When a convert comes to the land, do not hurt his feelings.
-The foreigner who converts must be treated exactly in the same way a native born Jew is treated.
-You must love him as you love yourself, because you were foreigners in Egypt.
+The foreigner who converts must be treated exactly in the same way a native-born Jew is treated.
+You must love him as you love yourself because you were foreigners in Egypt.
 I am HaShem your G-d.

 Do not falsify measures, in length height weight or volume.
-You must have an honest scale, honest weights, and honest measuring cup for dry and wet goods.
+You must have an honest scale, honest weights, and an honest measuring cup for dry and wet goods.